The Birds & The Bees Revisited

 *

 Collaboration does not come easy.
 Of all the organizations I have worked with over the years—big and small—it is the one challenge they have in common.
 Getting people to work together, to share knowledge freely, to learn from and help one another, and to share resources is a source of endless frustration for managers and leaders.
 But it shouldn’t be surprising.
-There are risks that come when collaborating with others—financial risks, social risks, risks of exposure, even risks to one’s reputation, position, or status.
+Some risks come when collaborating with others—financial risks, social risks, risks of exposure, and even risks to one’s reputation, position, or status.
 And so the safer bet is often to resist cooperating and instead go it alone.

 It’s not a simple problem to solve, but maybe flowers can help.
 Instead of hoping, tricking, or incentivizing your teams, groups, offices, or entire organizations to work together, you might want to give ‘pollen dosing’ a try.
 By eliminating (or at least limiting) central resources where everyone can get all the answers they need, you can build a more connected network by “forcing” individuals to rely on the people around them for help.
 As managers and leaders, you can do the same.
 Rather than being the only shoulder to lean on, the only sympathetic ear to listen, and the only voice offering advice, you can limit the amount you give and force your people to get what they need from others.
 That doesn’t mean abandoning them or neglecting your role as a leader.
-It’s just acting more strategic.
+It’s just acting more strategically.

 Like a flower with a bee.